 Save Lives Now!

 Save Lives Now!
-(SLN) is a regional St. Louis initiative designed to rapidly reduce violent street crime by 20% over three years starting in the winter of 2024-2025.
+(SLN) is a regional St. Louis initiative designed to rapidly reduce violent street crime by 20% over three years starting in 2025.

 SLN coordinates proven anti-violence tactics, technical assistance, and crime data across law enforcement and governmental jurisdictions, neighborhoods, service providers and local residents.
 Though regional in scope, SLN focuses resources in areas in St. Louis city and county and St. Clair County identified to have high incidents of violent crime.